 Humans instantiate edge cases all the time; examples might include Edison finding the most effective way to increase the DC market share was by electrocuting an elephant (it didn't work very well); or Julius Asclepiodotus burning his own ships so that retreat was no longer an option (it worked pretty well).
 We have had some significant benefits from edge instantiations -- in a fit of slapdash but effective applied psychology, humans turned WWIII into the Cold War in large part by substituting the space race for actual aggression.
 On the other hand, we are currently digging ourselves out of a recession caused in large part by a market crash resulting from too-cleverly hiding the risk of bad investments.

 Given that humans appear to be fairly awful at predicting the outcomes of their own attempts at using the rules creatively, it is likely that AIs will be even more unpredictable.
-Not unpredictable from their viewpoint, as they are only following the rules, but to us humans, who are not very good with rules.
+Not unpredictable from their viewpoint, as they are only following the rules, but from the viewpoint of humans, who are not very good with rules.